SAT Subject Tests Are Sometimes an Application Requirement But They Can Also Help You Boost Your Applicant Profile

 By Megan, IvyWise Tutoring Manager

-The school year is coming, what does that mean?
+The school year is coming, but what does that mean?
 Students will begin thinking about (or stressing about) when they should take their college placement exams.
-While students usually have a reasonable handle on when to take the SAT or ACT, there seems to be confusion if you should take SAT Subject Tests and when.
+While students usually have a reasonable handle on when to take the SAT or ACT, there seems to be confusion on whether or not to take SAT Subject Tests and when.

 It’s no surprise to hear that college admissions is becoming increasingly more competitive.
-Because of this, it’s important for each student to make sure their application and test scores are demonstrating their proficiencies and interests.
+Because of this, it’s important for each student to make sure his or her application and test scores are demonstrating his or her proficiencies and interests.

 Prepping for Your SAT Subject Test

 It’s important to work with your college counselor to decide upon a plan for best meeting your academic and college goals.
 At IvyWise, our counselors work with students to develop a course and testing schedule that meets the needs of the institutions to which you are applying.
 Once your counselor has told you which tests to prepare for and when, it’s time to get started with your tutoring!
 Tutoring for your subject tests are not something you can accomplish in a weekend, even though the exam itself only takes an hour.

 Here is some information on when you should start pursuing your SAT Subject test preparation & testing: